History of PARC

 In November 2013, Panalpina and Cardiff launched their first KTP, a project to investigate new ways to forecast inventory requirements.
 The project won the 2016 Cardiff University Innovation and Impact award for Business and was shortlisted for the national KTP awards.

-In 2016, the centre received major funding from Panalpina, and was thereby branded the Panalpina Centre for Manufacturing and Logistics Research.
-Employees from Panalpina were established as part of the research centre, which officially took up residence in the Logistics and Operations Management section of Cardiff University Business School.
+In 2016, the centre received direct funding from Panalpina, and was thereby branded the Panalpina Research Centre (PARC).
+Employees from Panalpina worked directly with the centre, which officially took up residence in the Aberconway Building of Cardiff University Business School.
+In 2019, Panalpina was acquired by DSV, thus becoming DSV Panalpina; the company decided to maintain and further develop the PARC Institute to help further their research in sustainable supply chain solutions.